Proving A Dog Bite Case Under Georgia Law

 - There was a local ordinance requiring the dog to be on a leash, muzzled or otherwise controlled by its owner,

 - The dog was not leashed, muzzled or controlled as required by law, and

 - The dog owner carelessly managed the dog or allowed it to go free.

-Millar & Mixon, LLC can research local ordinances and public records.
+The Millar Law Firm will research local ordinances and public records.
 We can also gather witness statements and visual evidence to prove the dog owner’s liability.

 Keep in mind: The dog owner may contend that you provoked the attack.
 As our attorneys collect evidence to prove your claim, we also will focus on evidence that may be useful in disproving the dog owner’s version of the attack.

-As a dog bite victim, you may be entitled to several different types of damages.
+As a dog bite victim, you may be able to receive or recover several kinds of damages.
 You may be eligible to receive payment that would cover your medical bills, lost income, physical pain and suffering, mental distress, scarring and disfigurement.
 In some cases, you may have a right to seek punitive damages.

 Evidence used to show how the dog bite occurred can also be used to establish how much you should recover.
 We can also work with our network of highly qualified experts to analyze this evidence and arrive at a dollar figure that would fully and fairly compensate you for your losses.

 Finally, we will review all insurance policies involved in your case, including whether animal attacks are covered under the dog owner’s homeowner’s insurance policy.